-If you’re like me (you poor thing) and you find crowds and events like this fill you with crazy anxiety that make you want to kill yourself, then here are a few tips on what happens at Brighton Pride and how to enjoy it 🙂
+If you find events like this make you want to kill yourself, then here are a few tips on how to survive Brighton Pride.

 On the Brighton Pride website it says that the parade starts at 11am, and it does, but only if you’re at the beginning of the route.
 If you’re standing near the clock tower (like we were) then it won’t reach you for at least 40 minutes and some of the acts/performers may be a little tired by that time, so for maximum fun times at the parade: